LazzaAU/skill_InternetRadio/instructions/en.md

 - mpc add
 - mpc play

-Reminder: To stop playing you'll have to use something like Node red or use the command line.
-Use the command ```mpc stop```
+Reminder: To stop playing you "might" have to use something like Node red or use the command line.
+Use the command " mpc stop "

-## Lets talk about Back-up files
+## Let's talk about Back-up files

 The skill backs up your stations to a Backup directory.
 The files being backed up are the dialogTemplate file and the config.json.template file.
-If you modify the config.json.template manually, upon next Alice restart she will do a back-up.
+If you modify the config.json.template manually, upon next Alice restart she will do a backup.

 So.
 If you add new URl's or update the speakable names in the config.json.template file, Alice will

 - Write the station names to the dialogTemplate file as values
 - Then she'll do a back-up of the above two files
 - You'll then need to re-train her or restart her to trigger training

 - NOTE: My advice would be to enable the "enable Backup" toggle in the skill settings only when you make changes to the config.json.template file, reboot and let her retrain.
 Then disable it again.

   - Reason being : If the skill gets updated.... the template file is a main file so it "might" get overwritten which will trigger a back-up command (if enabled) on re boot, which in turn would over write your existing back-up file with the standard diaolg file and config file... defeating the purpose of a back-up file :)

 The back-up files are there to manually copy and overwrite existing files if the skill gets updated and/or you lose your custom list of stations for what ever reason.
 This feature, although called back-up, was added purely to save you